Vijay Keshav Gokhale

-Vijay Keshav Gokhale IFS, born 24 January 1959, is a retired Indian diplomat and the 32nd Foreign Secretary of India.
+Vijay Keshav Gokhale IFS, (born 24 January 1959), is a retired Indian diplomat and the 32nd Foreign Secretary of India.
 Gokhale previously served as the Ambassador of India to China.

-Personal life & education
+Early life and education

-Gokhale hails from Pune.
-He did his schooling at the St. Columba's School, Delhi and completed his MA in History from University of Delhi before joining the Indian Foreign Service in 1981.
-He is fluent in Marathi, Hindi, English, Sanskrit and Mandarin Chinese.
-He is married to Vandana Gokhale and they have a son, Jayant Gokhale.
+Gokhale hails from Pune, Maharashtra.
+He studied at St. Columba's School, Delhi.
+He then attended St. Stephen's College, Delhi, and completed his M.A. degree in history from the University of Delhi.
+He joined the Indian Foreign Service in 1981.

+Gokhale is fluent in Marathi, Hindi, English, Sanskrit, and Mandarin Chinese.
+He is married to Vandana Gokhale, and they have a son, Jayant Gokhale.

 Career

 Gokhale is an Indian Foreign Service officer of the 1981 batch.
 He served in Indian diplomatic missions in Hong Kong, Hanoi, Beijing and New York.
 He served as the Deputy Secretary (Finance), Director (China and East Asia) and Joint Secretary (East Asia) at the Ministry of External Affairs, India.

 Gokhale was the High Commissioner of India to Malaysia from January 2010 to October 2013 and the Indian Ambassador to Germany from October 2013 to January 2016.
 He was the Indian Ambassador to China from 20 January 2016 to 21 October 2017.
 He is currently a Non-Resident Senior Fellow at the New Delhi-based think tank, Carnegie India.
 Gokhale is one of India's most reputed and well-versed sinologists.